a1m0le/AZFleet-Overseas-Bay/README.md

 Each ship is built in the same world

-Each folder contatins the sources of each ship.
+Each folder contatins the sources and files used during construction of each ship.

-And the WORLD folder contatins the latest version of the world.
+The WORLD folder contatins the latest version of the world.
 Check the commit message of each new file to see what's new.

 The saves are mostly for Java edition.